Enabling Talent Mobility in 2025 to Boost Retention

 A common complaint among employees is the lack of clarity regarding career progression within their organization.
 Without clear pathways for growth, they may feel their only option for advancement is to leave the company.

 Succession planning remains a complex challenge for executives.
-When roles become vacant, companies tend to look externally.
-They overlook qualified internal candidates who already understand the organization’s culture and values.
+When roles become vacant, companies look externally.
+They overlook qualified internal candidates who understand the organization’s culture and values.

 Large organizations often operate in silos, limiting knowledge-sharing and collaboration.
 This can hinder internal moves and slow down decision-making processes.